 Overall, companies’ value relevant Biglaw firm training above added years of in-house training.
 Companies often look at their outside counsel for an up-and-coming associate that knows their business and may be a perfect hire and a known quantity.
-Many in-house opportunities require prior in-house experience and value a mix of firm and in-house experience.
+Most in-house opportunities will require previous in-house experience and value a combination of firm and in-house experience.
 You don’t want to pass up a good in-house opportunity just because it isn’t the perfect opportunity.
 It may be the next step in your career and not the final one.

 Working as In-House Counsel

 Often law firm associates believe working for a company will immediately create a better work-life-balance.
-In fact, in a corporation you may work just as intensely, only differently.
-As a starting point, you are supporting, in essence, a single client, although you may work with a number of “client” divisions and functions within a corporation.
+In realty, you may work just as strongly within a corporation, just differently.
+In theory you are supporting just one client, however you might work with many “client” divisions and functions inside the corporation.

-Variety and novelty derive from the broad array of legal problems and projects that you may confront — depending on the size of the corporation and its in-house legal team.
+Novelty and variety derive from the assortment of legal issues and projects you may encounter — depending on the corporation’s size and its in-house legal crew.
 In-house lawyers often gain success by broadening their practice.
-For example, an employment litigator may be asked to handle commercial cases; an M&A attorney may be asked to take on customer deals; and a patent lawyer may be assigned other IP work.
+As an example, an employment litigator might be tasked with commercial cases; an M&A attorney may be required to take on deals involving customers; and a patent lawyer might be asked to work other IP tasks.

-Also, corporations have their own pressures to grow revenue and improve profitability despite greater burdens from regulation, compliance, technology shifts, new competition, and other external forces.
+Additionally, corporations carry their own unique pressures to increase revenue and boost profitability despite roadblocks from laws and regulation, compliance, competition, changes in technology and other outside forces.
 Biglaw associates accustomed to having a secretary, paralegal and other support staff will often find companies being much leaner in that department.

-Keep in mind, it has historically been very difficult to move back to a firm after going in-house.
-In part, this is because you’re likely too senior for most law firm positions.
-It will also depend on how closely aligned your in-house experience is with the work you did/will do at the firm.
+Keep in mind, it has historically been very hard to go back to a firm after going in-house.
+This is partly because you’re likely too senior for the majority of law firm positions.
+It will also hinge on how closely aligned your in-house experience is with the work you did/will do at the firm.

 What You Should Know Before Moving to an In-house Position

-Corporations have many different organizational structures for the business and law department.
-Before you join, ask how the company is structured and where the law organization fits in that structure, as well as how your own position fits into the law organization.
-For example, a company may be a conglomerate with very separate subsidiaries grouped under a holding company.
+Corporations can have a variety of organizational structures for the business and law department.
+Before you join, ask how the company is structured and where the law organization fits within that structure, as well as how your own position fits into the law organization.
+As an example, a company may be a conglomerate with different subsidiaries grouped under a single holding company.

-Or it may be organized geographically or according to lines of business that are separate to differing degrees.
+Alternatively, it might be organized geographically or according to lines of business that are separate to differing degrees.
 Does the job report to the General Counsel or a business leader?
 Lawyers may have “dotted line “reporting to a business leader a “solid line” to the general counsel.

-These relationships may be relevant to such matters as: who reviews your performance, who decides key legal issues needing senior level approval, how cross-functional projects are led and managed, and your opportunities to move among different parts of the law organization to broaden your experience and potential for advancement.
+These relationships may be pertinent to such matters as: who evaluates your performance, who determines vital legal issues needing approval from a senior, how cross-functional projects are driven and managed, and your opportunities to move within other parts of the law organization to widen your experience and possibility for advancement.

 Best Time to Consider Working in an In-house Legal Team

-There is no single “best time” to make this move.
-However, it is helpful to have at least 3- 5 years of law firm experience.
-As associates approach their 5th year, they usually have solid drafting and negotiation skills that will be an added value to an in-house role.
-The trick is to make sure you have obtained enough substantive legal training at the law firm to be effective as an in-house lawyer.
+There’s no “best time” to make this move.
+However, it is beneficial to have a minimum of 3-5 years of law firm experience.
+As associates near their 5th year, they typically have firm drafting and negotiation skills that will be a huge asset to an in-house role.
+The key is to ensure you’ve gotten enough concrete legal training at the law firm to be effective as an in-house lawyer.

-If you wait too long to move in-house, it is hard for a company to match your salary.
-An associate therefore needs to evaluate his or her own comfort level with such a move, understanding that people come to this point at different stages in their careers.
+If you procrastinate on moving in-house, it can be difficult for a company to match your salary.
+Therefore, an associate must evaluate his/her comfort level with making such a move, understanding that people arrive at this point at different phases of their careers.

 In-house vs Lateral Moves

-As you begin exploring in-house jobs, keep in mind that it can take longer to move in-house than when lateraling from one law firm to another.
-Ideally you should start exploring opportunities while you are still relatively happy/comfortable.
-Start interviewing early so that you get exposure to the market and can hone your interview skills.
-If you are on the fence – take the interview; you don’t need to take the job!
+As you begin exploring in-house jobs, bear in mind that it can occasionally take longer to move in-house vs moving lateraling from one firm to another.
+You should ideally start exploring opportunities while you’re still relatively content/comfortable where you are.
+Get a jump on interviewing early so that you get market exposure and can perfect your interview skills.
+If you find yourself on the fence – go to the interview anyway; Afterall you’re not required to take the job!